 The first recording I ever heard of the Bach cello suites was by Pau Casals.
 These recordings from the late 1930’s were given to me by my Classical teacher Janet Marshall.
 She was part of the generation of cellists following after Casals in the mid 20th Century.
 Both Casals and Marshall had an incredibly powerful yet simultaneously beautiful sound.
 When I play on this Eudoxa gut string set up, I feel that the sound of Casals comes out of my cello.
 I hear all of those lessons with Janet playing back in my head, how she sang phrases and demonstrated passages with the highest passion and musicality.
 Playing on these strings feels like being home.

 …. is actually a question I am rarely asked!
 This overlooked cake of hardened tree-goop not only allows us to bow the string*, but also plays a large part in our tone production.
+Without rosin the bow hairs can’t grip the string, no matter how hard you bow… it makes no sound, except for a “fffffttt” noise.

 I suggest that students apply a few coats of rosin (3 to 10 strokes, ΠV) before each practice session, rehearsal, & performance.
 Partly for consistency, but also to avoid injury.
 Without enough rosin on your bow, the hairs won’t properly grip the strings.
 To compensate for the ensuing bow-slip, you will tense up and over-work your right arm; resulting in an injury similar to tennis elbow.
 However, there is such a thing as over-rosining your bow.
 If it’s too thickly coated, your hairs will get stuck in the string.
 This results in a bow-tripping sensation much like stumbling from catching your toe on the sidewalk.
 We’re looking for that Goldilocks principle: not too much, not too little – a few coats of rosin is just right.

 With so many brands and prices, which one do you choose?
 Thankfully, Johnson String Instrument Shop has made it easier for me to share the rosins I use via student wish lists!
 Here are some recommended cello rosins for: (I) Students (II) Professionals and (III) …surprise!
 Percussionists.
+[2020 edit: I am updating all of my product & gear purchase links across the whole website this year]

 Pros: Generally used in Spring/Summer (humid seasons); for light, fast playing.
 Cuts well, can add an edge to your bow tone.
 There are a lot of Pirastro rosins to choose from (almost too many…), surely one among their variety should be ample to cover the tone and grip needed for your particular strings: see here.